How to sell a Roofing Company in California?

 What is the ideal timeline to sell?

-While timelines can vary based on market conditions and business specifics, aiming for a 9–12 month timeline to sell a roofing business is generally recommended.
-This allows sufficient time for thorough preparation, accurate valuation, practical confidential marketing to position the company, and navigating the complexities of negotiations and closing.
+This allows sufficient time for thorough preparation, accurate valuation, and practical, confidential marketing to position the company, as well as navigate the complexities of negotiations and closing.

 Do I need to disclose financial or legal issues?